portfolio-performance/portfolio-help/docs/en/reference/view/reports/performance/index.md

 ![](../../images/performance-dashboard-3yrs.png)

-Please note that the performance and risk indicators are always calculated for a specific [reporting period](../../../../concepts/reporting-period.md).
+Please note that the performance and risk indicators are always calculated for the entire portfolio and for a specific [reporting period](../../../../concepts/reporting-period.md).
 By default, this is one year from today.
 You can change the period by selecting a different one or create a new one in the drop-down (top-right).
 In Figure 1, the reporting period is `from Jun 12, 2020 till Jun 12, 2023`.
 For the performance key indicators, the color green indicates a profit, while red signifies a loss.

 ## Key performance indicators